 Disconnect power to the unit before removing the blower door.
-Allow a minimum of 10 seconds for IFC power supply to drain to 0 volts.
+Allow a minimum of 15 seconds for IFC power supply to discharge to 0 volts.

 Failure to follow this warning could result in property damage, personal injury or death.

-This unit is equipped with a blower door switch which cuts power to the blower and gas valve causing shutdown when the door is removed.
 Operation with the door removed or ajar can permit the escape of dangerous fumes.
-All panels must be securely closed at all times for safe operation of the furnace.
+All panels must be securely closed at all times for safe operation of the Furnace.